nagypet/spvitamin/README.md

 ## Releases

+### 1.3.3-RELEASE 2021-09-19
+- ApplicationException and ApplicationRuntimeException for localized, user friendly exception messages

 ### 1.3.2-RELEASE 2021-09-14
 - Oracle JDBC URL can now contain 2 address.
 In that case the jdbc connection string will be formatted as follows:
 ```